Eurasian Economic Union: Membership

 The treaty establishing the Eurasian Economic Union was formally signed by three states which were part of the former Soviet Union: Belarus, Kazakhstan, and Russia.
 Agreements to enlarge the EAEU to the other post-Soviet states of Armenia and Kyrgyzstan were signed on 9 October and 23 December 2014, respectively.
 For Kyrgyzstan, facilitation of labour migration regulations with Russia was seen as the main benefit of joining the Eurasian Economic Union.
-The population migration indicator had an inverse dependance with GDP per capita, consumer price index, minimum wage, and unemployment rate.
+The population migration indicator had an inverse dependence with GDP per capita, consumer price index, minimum wage, and unemployment rate.

 Armenia announced its decision to join the Eurasian Customs Union in September 2013.
 President Serj Sargsyan announced the decision after talks with his Russian counterpart President Vladimir Putin in Moscow.
 The treaty enlarging the EAEU to Armenia was signed on 9 October 2014.
 By signing this contract, Armenia has accepted corresponding application, and thereby gained access to the EAEU single market with a population of 170 million citizens.
 Armenia is the only country of the EAEU that has no common border with the other member states of the union.
 Georgia guaranteed a free transit corridor for exporting its goods to the Eurasian Economic Union, Armenian deputy economic minister Emil Tarasyan stated.

-Moldova was granted Observer Status in April 2017.
+Moldova was granted observer status in April 2017.

 Uzbekistan and Cuba became observer members on 11 December 2020.
-After the presidential elections in December 2021, Uzbekistan is expected to obtain full membership by 2022 or 2023.
+In December 2022, Russian prime minister Mishustin mentioned the advantages of Uzbek full membership in EAEU.
+By February 2023, Uzbek prime minister Aripov announced the completion of the preparatory work to ensure harmonisation of national technical regulations with the EAEU standards.

+Iran was designated as an observer member by the leaders of the five Eurasian Union member states during a meeting in St. Petersburg on December 26, 2024.
+The event was also attended by Mohammad Atabek, Iran's Minister of Industry, Mines, and Trade.
+According to Bakytjan Sagintayev, Chairman of the Eurasian Economic Commission, Iranian exports to the Eurasian Union rose by 8 percent, while imports from the Union to Iran experienced a 16 percent increase.

+On 12 February 2025, Armenia's parliament approved a bill officially endorsing Armenia's EU accession.
+In response, Russian Deputy Prime Minister Alexey Overchuk stated "the EU accession process will mark the beginning of Armenia's withdrawal from the Eurasian Economic Union."

 Presidency

-Each year, a Member State is elected chairman to head the Union.
+Each year, a member state is elected chairman to head the Union.
 Chairmanship is passed from country to country in alphabetical order in the Russian language.
-Kyrgyzstan holds the chairmanship until 31 December 2022.
+Belarus currently holds the chairmanship.